-Setting up Dashboards and Flow export to PDF or images¶
+Setting up DSS item exports to PDF or images¶

-The Flow and Dashboards can be exported to PDF or image (PNG, JPG) files in order to propagate information inside your organization more easily.
+The Flow, Dashboards and Wiki articles can be exported to PDF or image (PNG, JPG) files in order to propagate information inside your organization more easily.
 The export feature must be setup prior to being usable.

 The export feature uses an embedded Chrome browser to perform the actual snapshotting.
 When you install the feature, an up-to-date Chrome browser is downloaded.
 We recommend that you regularly perform again the install procedure in order to fetch latest updates, which may be required since Chrome regularly releases security updates.